notdb/webdb-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+SQL is a language used for searching a RDBMS.
+Basically you put/pull information out of an RDBMS with SQL.

 1. Why do tables need a `primary key`?

+They unqiuely identify each row

 1. What is the name given to a table column that references the primary key on another table.

+Join

 1. What do we need in order to have a _many to many_ relationship between two tables.

+A third table that has foreign keys pointing to the other tables

 ## Project Set Up